 No worries, you won’t get lost!

 In Yekaterinburg you won’t get lost, thanks to special lines painted on the streets, which lead you to the most important tourist attractions in the city.
-Follow the lines and explore the city of your own.
+Follow the lines and explore this Ural city of your own.
 Or, if you’d like to learn more about the mysterious history of Yekaterinburg or take an off the beaten path, contact us today!